Provided with a list of branding and creative strategies, probe for additional information that is needed to recommend an appropriate solution.

 Brand Builder can be used to change the logo and color scheme in Marketing Cloud.
 This helps to provide Marketing Cloud users and customers with a branded design.

-Logo and color scheme changes defined in Brand Builder are applied to following components:
+Logo and color scheme changes defined in Brand Builder are applied to the following components:

 Marketing Cloud provides features to ensure consistent design and approved content in Content Builder.
 Email templates and content blocks can be used to define design and content elements.
 Approvals can be used to ensure that only approved content is sent to customers.